zamansheikh/campus_saga/docs/project_proposal.md

 ### 3.3.
 Timeline

-The project is expected to be completed within [Insert Project Timeline].
+The project is expected to be completed within 6 months.
 A detailed project schedule will be provided upon approval.

 ### 3.4.
 Budget

-The estimated budget for the project is [Insert Budget].
+The estimated budget for the project is 20K.
 This includes development, testing, infrastructure, and marketing costs.

 ---